 The report of the Review was concluded in December 2019.
-The report will be published following conclusion of other processes, this will be available on www.rbsab.org for a period of 12 months.
+The report will be published following conclusion of other processes, this will be available Rochdale Safeguarding Partnership Board on Safeguarding Adult Reviews and Audits for a period of 12 months.

-07 What does this mean for me?
+What does this 07 mean for me?

 - Do I understand the multi-risk management (MRM) process? - Am I appropriately utilising MDT's?
-Am I ensuring actions are completed? - Do I understand personality disorder? - Am I formulating risk assessments and putting actions in place to address those risks? - Am I reviewing risk assessments? - Am I considering whether family and friends can be a protective factor?
+Am I ensuring actions are completed? - Do I understand personality disorder? - Am I formulating risk assessments and putting actions in place to address those risks? - 1 Am reviewing risk assessments? - Am I considering whether family and friends can be a protective factor?
 Am I recording this?

-Lian's needs for support under the Care Act were deemed low and there was some difference in understanding regarding her cognition and learning disability.
+Lian's needs for support under the Care Act were deemed low and there was some difference in understanding regarding her cognition and learning disability. may have been difficult to engage